JabirTech/plans-and-ideas/README.md

 Imagine you've got a Jabir TV, and a Jarvis machine.
 What will be better than controlling your homes with them?
 Jabir Home is basically that.
 A suit of Hardware/Software solutions with a focus on your safety and privacy, which lets you have a much, much smarter home.

 ### Jabir Play

+Jabir Play is a gaming console, based on JabirOS and JabirOS based computers.
+Actually, it's just a good interface for turning the JabirOS based computer to a game station or legit gaming console.